Babywearing

 Discover our collection of Exquisite items here

-They can contain linen, cotton, silk, wool… They are most often sewn from a fabric called "twill weave."
-They are very adaptable as they can be used from birth until around age four.
+Woven baby wraps can be made of linen, cotton, silk, wool, and other fabrics.
+They are most often sewn from a type of twill weave.
+This carrying method is highly adaptable, as it can be used from birth until the child is approximately four years old .
 They allow for tying with a single layer of fabric across the baby's back.

 What physiological babywearing options can be found at Bud & Blossom?